 Thirty years go by in a flash, Soiferman says.
 He is still “a fan of the Canadiens, a lover of Montreal, and someone who wants to share all these treasures.”

 He arranged the ticket stubs on a black background and photographed them, creating a limited-edition poster that is available either on his website, ezrasoiferman.com, or on his socials, as is the book.
-There is also a short film that he produced, posted on his website, featuring some of the photos in the book.
+There is also a short film that he produced, posted on his website, featuring some of the photos in the book. n